UTSGhost/AnkiGenerator/README.md

-# AI-Image-to-Anki (JAMstack / Client-Side Version)
+# AI-Image-to-Anki (Client-Side React SPA)

 Create anki decks based on Images, using Gemini API and `genanki-js`.
-**This branch features a 100% Serverless Architecture.** The app runs entirely in your browser using JavaScript, WebAssembly (`sql.js`), and `zod` for AI response validation.
-No backend or Python required!
+**This branch features a 100% Serverless, Client-Side Architecture built with React.** The app runs entirely in your browser using JavaScript, WebAssembly (`sql.js`), and `zod` for AI response validation.
+No custom backend or Python required!
 It communicates directly with the Gemini REST API.

 Currently built for DE -> JP (German to Japanese) including automatic Masu -> Dictionary Form cards for verbs, but can theoretically be adapted for any language.